Higher-Spin and Higher-Point Constraints on Stringy Amplitudes: Massless scattering

 \section{Massless scattering}

 Massless external states are the relevant setting for (non-tachyonic) open superstrings.
 Ultimately, we would like to extend our methods to study graviton scattering described by deformations of the Virasoro-Shapiro amplitude (and their higher-point counterparts), but for the time being we focus on deformations in the open sector.
 Besides their physical relevance, massless external states bring simplified kinematics, which however comes at a price: assuming non-degeneracy at level two would exclude superstrings from our theory space.
 Taking level-two degeneracy of the spectrum into account and working through the exercise of explicit factorization is possible, but it would significantly complicate the analysis beyond the scope of this paper.
 Hence, in this section we focus on a subset of bounds that are {\it implied by} consistent factorization, but which remarkably do {\it not} require any assumptions about spectral degeneracies.
 These are the multipositivity bounds introduced in Ref.~\cite{Cheung_2025}.
-We will consider the simplest version of these bounds, in which we take a multi-soft limit where the incoming momenta $p_3,p_4,\ldots,p_{N-2}$ along the spine of the half-ladder vanish (hence requiring massless external states).
-Effectively, this choice reduces the problem to a two-to-two scattering in a soft background for any number of external particles.
+We will consider the simplest version of these bounds, in which we take a multi-soft limit where the incoming momenta $p_3,p_4,\ldots,p_{N-2}$ along the spine of the half-ladder vanish (hence requiring massless external states).\footnote{Generalizations of the multi-soft bounds include Mellin-transformed external states and Hermitian reweightings of the internal three-point couplings of the half-ladder diagram, explored at length in Ref.~\cite{Cheung_2025}, as well as conjectured constructions involving certain more general topologies.
+We leave the question of a saddle-point large-$n$ treatment of these more general bounds to future work.} Effectively, this choice reduces the problem to a two-to-two scattering in a soft background for any number of external particles.
 As shown in Ref.~\cite{Cheung_2025}, this approach has the virtue of allowing us to impose multipositivity bounds for the whole infinite tower of mass levels and arbitrary numbers of external particles, producing genuinely novel positivity bounds that cannot arise from any finite number of states. \\

 The $N$-point kinematics for $N > 4$ in the soft limit $p_3, \dots p_{N-2} \to 0$ is determined by two Mandelstam variables: the center-of-mass energy $s = -2p_1\cdot p_2$ along the spine, and the overall momentum transfer $t = -2p_2 \cdot p_{N-1} =-X_{2,N}$.
 All external states are massless, $p_i^2=0$ for $i=1,2,\ldots,N-1,N$.
 In this factorization channel, all resonances appear at the same level $n$, and the residues, which we write as $R_{N,n}(t)$, depend only on $t$.
 For these specifications, Ref.~\cite{Cheung_2025} found that the residues $R_{N,n}(t)$ can be written as expectation values of powers of Hermitian operators on the single-particle state space, which encode the effect of three-point vertices in the soft limit.
 Specifically, for $t\geq 0$,